 Unfortunately, without usernames and passwords, it can be difficult, and in some cases impossible, to manage or delete a loved one's account.
 Below are some things that can be done to help make this process easier for you when deleting an e-mail, Facebook, Gmail, AOL, eBay, MySpace, Hotmail, YouTube, Yahoo, or online account.

-Login from that users computer
+Login from that user's computer

 Many users save their passwords and usernames on their computer.
 Sometimes logging into their accounts from their computers allow you to access the account and modify or delete it.
-Unfortunately, if you do not have the username and password for the computer this may not be possible.
+Unfortunately, if you do not have the username and password for the computer, this may not be possible.

 Use forgot password

-AOL - Requires a phone call.
+- AOL - Requires a phone call.

-Facebook report deceased person
+- Facebook report a deceased person

-Gmail deceased account help page
+- Gmail deceased account help

-YouTube deceased account page
+- YouTube deceased account help